 Every winter we like to find ways to feed the birds who live in our neighbourhood.
-In the past we have made garlands of treats and we have turned dried gourds into bird feeders.
-This year I had a pile of little pumpkins left over from Thanksgiving and thought they would make perfect homemade bird feeders.
-After all it can be very difficult for small birds to find food when the ground is frozen and the trees are bare.
+In the past we have made garlands of treats, we have turned dried gourds into bird feeders and we even shared how to make birdseed ornaments.
+This year I had a pile of little pumpkins and gourds leftover from Thanksgiving and thought they would make perfect homemade gourd bird feeders.

-Once the pumpkins were cleaned we carefully poked long wooden skewers into the pumpkin.
+Once the little pumpkins were cleaned we carefully poked long wooden skewers into the pumpkin.
 We typically use these skewers for fruit kabobs, but we thought they would make perfect little perches for birds.
 We used 2 skewers and crossed them through the pumpkin.

-We then tied kitchen twine to the skewers.
+We then tied the kitchen twine to the skewers.
 Crossing the twine from one side to the opposite side.
 We made sure to keep the twine long enough that the feeder could hang on a branch and a bird could fit on the feeder.

-Finally, we went outside and hung up our feeders.
+Finally, we went outside and hung up our gourd feeders.
 We chose two locations, one was hung in our pine tree and the other was hung in our crab apple tree.

 Funnily enough, after about a week I suggested that the girls go out and fill up the feeders.
-To their surprise the feeders were GONE!
+To their surprise, the feeders were GONE!
 After a little hunting, they found the feeders had been carried from our front yard to the back yard.
-Clearly a squirrel had thought that the pumpkin was pretty tasty.
+Clearly, a squirrel had thought that the gourds were pretty tasty.
 We found the feeder on TOP of our FENCE!
 With little nibbles in it.

 Check out the other bird feeder we have made…

-Dry a decorative gourd and turn it into a bird feeder
+How to dry a decorative gourd and turn it into a bird feeder